- Supply chain segmentation is a method of inventory classification.

 This meant that when a goods receipt was recorded, the inventory was immediately recalculated.

 - This also allowed companies to carry less inventory.
-Before computers, safety stock had to cover not only variability in lead time and forecasts but also the longer period between reviews.
-In a computerized system, if a larger than forecasted order comes in, it may reduce the planned stock below the reorder point.
+Before computers, safety stock had to cover not only variability in lead time and forecasts but also the more extended period between reviews.
+In a computerized system, if a more significant than forecasted order comes in, it may reduce the planned stock below the reorder point.
 The instantaneous calculation will cause a new order to be generated.

-- In a manual periodic review system, that product may need to wait until it was recalculated by an inventory analyst.
+- In a manual periodic review system, that product may need to wait until an inventory analyst recalculated it.
 That is unless the analysts reviewed the large orders and then recalculated just those PLCs ahead of the rest of the PLCs in their rotation.

 The book Decision Systems for Inventory Management and Production Planning proposes an advantage to periodic review and periodic ordering.